Certificate III in Electrotechnology Electrician DARWIN

 ABOUT THE COURSE

-Persons gaining this qualification will be able to select, install, set up, test, fault find, repair and maintain electrical systems and equipment in buildings and premises.
+Persons gaining the Certificate III Electrotechnology Electrician qualification will be able to select, install, set up, test, fault find, repair and maintain electrical systems and equipment in buildings and premises.
 The qualification includes ERAC – Electrical Regulatory Authorities Council requirements for an `Electrician's Licence'.

 This is a 4 year course.
 You will start with 5 weeks intensive boot camp at our facilities and we will make sure you are job-ready.

 There is funding available for this course.
-There is a $1500 deposit to be paid which is fully refundable at the end of your apprenticeship.
-This could be paid by your employer or yourself.
+The $1500 fee could be paid by your employer or yourself.
 We might also be able to offer payment plans.
 Please contact us for more details.

 Face to face delivery, combining theory and practical training and assessments.
 Mixed delivery mode may be available with some units and need to be negotiated with the Trainer.
 A simulated practical workshop will be conducted with specific units.